Krishshrk/TTS-with-voice-cloning/README.md

 Tortoise will use the reference clips to generate speech in the style of the speaker you've added.

+### Jupyter Notebook instructions

+All the modules are given in the jupyter notebook file and samples voice are given in the repository if the voice file is not playing in colab

 ## Guidelines for Good Clips

 When gathering audio clips for voice cloning, consider the following guidelines: